Jomonsugi/Union_Lodge_Cocktail_Ingredients/cocktail_ingredients.md

 ## Summary

-This data vizualization shows all the liquid cocktail ingredients used in cocktails (featured in the menu) at Union Lodge #1 in Denver, Colorado.
+The data vizualization shows all the liquid cocktail ingredients used in cocktails (featured in the menu) at Union Lodge #1 in Denver, Colorado.
 The chart provides a comparison of the ingredients used.
 It provides a snapshot of the bar.
 The viewer can see what is used most, what is used in small quanity, and what is not